Canoeing & Kayaking

 Pinelands Adventures is located at 1005 Atsion Road in Shamong, the former site ofAdams Canoe Rentals.
-Pinelands Adventures will provide paddling trips on the Batsto and Mullica Rivers, as well as hikes and other land-based expeditions throughout the Pine Barrens.
+Pinelands Adventures and provides paddling trips on the Batsto and Mullica Rivers.

-Program offerings will include guided paddles and hikes, unguided canoe and kayak livery services, and all sorts of nature and history programs for families, individuals, schools and community groups.
+Beginning Summer 2015, program offerings will include guided paddles and hikes and all sorts of nature and history programs for families, individuals, schools and community groups.

 Generations of people have learned to love the Pine Barrens by canoeing, kayaking and camping using the Adams livery service.
 We will build on that legacy of responsible, low-impact recreation and learning.